 The Singapore-MIT Alliance for Research and Technology (SMART) Centre is a major research enterprise established by MIT in partnership with the National Research Foundation of Singapore (NRF).
 The SMART Centre serves as an intellectual hub for research interactions between MIT and Singapore at the frontiers of science and technology.
 The goals and aims of the SMART Centre are to:

-Established in 2007, the SMART Center further expands and develops this partnership between MIT and Singapore and allows faculty, researchers and graduate students from MIT to collaborate with their counterparts from universities, polytechnics, research institutes and industry in Singapore and in Asia.
+Established in 2007, the SMART Center further expands and develops this partnership between MIT and Singapore and allows faculty, researchers and graduate students from MIT to collaborate with their counterparts from universities, polytechnics, research institutes, governmental agencies, and industry in Singapore and in Asia.

 The SMART Centre is MIT’s first research centre outside of Cambridge, MA, and its largest international research endeavor.
 The centre is also the first entity in the Campus for Research Excellence and Technological Enterprise (CREATE).
 Other universities located at CREATE are ETH Zurich, Cambridge University, Technical University Munich, Peking University, Technion Israel Institute of Technology, and University of California, Berkeley.